 - Competitor analysis to understand country-wise traffic patterns

-Metrics that one needs to complete the above exercise should be gathered from Google Analytics, Google Search Console, SimilarWeb, SEM Rush, Moz and other available tools.
+Metrics that one needs to complete the above exercise should be gathered from Google Analytics, Google Search Console, SimilarWeb, SEM Rush, Moz, and other available tools.

-International SEO Fundamentals – Country Based Targeting
+International SEO Fundamentals – Country-Based Targeting

 Once you have identified which countries you would want to target you have multiple or more methods to target users in different countries.
 The currently available options included hosting content on root domain ccTLDs (Country Code Top Level Domain), using sub-domains and sub-directories to host content.

-For example, if you want to target users in France then you would create a separate ccTLD for your domain.
+For example, if you want to target users in France, then you would create a separate ccTLD for your domain.
 Example: yourwebsite.com would host content for France on yourwebsite.fr.
-The only disadvantage with using ccTLD is that it doesn’t have the domain authority of yourwebsite.com and it would take a considerable amount of effort before it builds traffic and domain authority of its own.
+The only disadvantage of using ccTLD is that it doesn’t have the domain authority of yourwebsite.com and it would take a considerable amount of effort before it builds traffic and domain authority of its own.
 Whether or not you choose ccTLDs, it makes sense to purchase all the ccTLDs with your brand names even one’s with misspellings.

-Sub-domains also inherit the domain authority and value of the root domain.
+Subdomains also inherit the domain authority and value of the root domain.

 Using sub-directories also enables you to host content on the same domain and indicate to crawlers that you have distinct content for different countries.